manojgayala/POPL1/Examples.md

 	#!innerloop                                  ~ '#!' denotes the end of a tag
 	return w;                                    ~ returning a value in Tureasy is same as in C
 %

-~This is how single comment is done

-{ Now the function main begins..
-  BTW this is how multicomment is done :)}

 $main
 	int w0,m;